-An one-moment bulk microphysical scheme, which treats only warm cloud (cloud and rain), is implemented in SCALE.
-This scheme predicts mixing ratio of cloud (Q{cloud}) and rain (Q{rain}) .
-Cloud microphysical processes treated in this scheme is saturation adjustment (corresponding to nucleation, evaporation, and condensation of cloud), evaporation, auto-conversion, accretion, and sedimentation.
-The tendency of Q{cloud} , Q{rain} , and Q_v (vapor mixing ratio) is given as
+SCALE implements a one-moment bulk microphysical scheme, which treats only warm clouds (cloud and rain).
+This scheme predicts the mixing ratio of cloud (Q{cloud}) and rain (Q{rain}) .
+Cloud microphysical processes treated in this scheme are saturation adjustment (corresponding to nucleation, evaporation, and cloud condensation), evaporation, auto-conversion, accretion, and sedimentation.
+The tendency of Q{cloud} , Q{rain} , and Q_v (vapor mixing ratio) is as follows: